 Recently, there has been a dramatic increase in the number of states considering death with dignity laws.
 Sometimes called “assisted suicide” or “right to die” initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a painful and protracted death.

 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
-Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to currently allow terminally ill patients to receive aid in dying.
-Other states that allow aid in dying include Colorado, Washington, Vermont, and Montana.
+Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few states that allow terminally ill patients to legally end their lives.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.